vinirossa/software-engineering/design-patterns.md

 Defines an one to many dependency between objects, so that when the observable changes state all of its dependecies are notified and updated automatically.

+> *The observable is the object that changes and the observers are the objects interested in the observable changes.*

 ### Strategy

 Encapsulates an algorithm inside a class and allows that a class behavior or its algorithm can be changed at run time.